EjupiAlked/COMP1202/README.md

 ### How to run the Smart Home Simulator

-Once you have downloaded all java classes in one folder, compile the House.java class from terminal:
+Once you have downloaded all java classes in one folder, compile House.java from terminal:

 ```
 javac House.java